-QTS has released an indicative image.
+QTS released an indicative image upon the April deal's announcement.
 Credit: via NCC

 Blackstone lines up data centre at doomed Britishvolt site